core-wg/href/draft-ietf-core-href.md

 (Note that, in CBOR diagnostic notation, single quotes delimit literals for byte strings, double quotes for text strings.)

-To yield a valid `extended-cri`, the use of byte strings MUST be minimal.
+To yield a valid CRI using the `text-or-pet` feature, the use of byte strings MUST be minimal.
 Both the following examples are therefore not valid:

 ~~~ cbor-diag